yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/JavaScript_Questions.md

 <br/><br/>

 :white_check_mark: 3.
 Explain What Is The New Feature In ES6?

-> - Arrow Function, Class, Promise, Block-Scoped Constructs Let and Const, Template Literals
+> - Arrow Function, Class, Promise, Block-Scoped Constructs Let and Const, Template Literals.
+<br/><br/>

+:white_check_mark: 3.1 Explain What Is The New Feature In ES7?
+> - Async, Await.
 <br/><br/>

 :white_check_mark: 4.
 Explain What Is The Difference Between push(), pop(), unshift(), shift()?